socialImpactApp/SIAppInitial/README.md

 Short description:

 Find volunteering opportunities or make some with your friends!
 With a selection of multiple preferences to choose from, the options are limitless.
-App enables user to connect with community.
+This app enables the user to connect with community.

-Required (core) user stories for your app in a bulleted list
+User stories:

-1 - User sees Table View with volunteer opportunities 2 - Detailed Volunteer Screen
+1 - User sees Table View with volunteer opportunities

+2 - Detailed Volunteer Screen
   - more info
   - sign up feature
   - return feature

 3 - Sign in feature

 4 - Settings
     -social media link
     -volunteer preferecnes